 What do you need to look for to revive your dracaena?
 Let’s look at that now.

-How do I bring my dracaena back to life?
+How to bring your dracaena back to life

 So how do you bring a dracaena that is ailing back to full vitality?

 - To bring a dracaena back to life you must first identify what the cause of the problem is.